 Consideration should be given to operationalising your response plan within a Privacy platform.
 With the speed of change currently occurring in Data Privacy laws globally and extra-territorial nature of modern data privacy regulations, the cost and overhead of maintaining a paper-based plan soon becomes prohibitive while also increasing the likelihood of introducing unnecessary risk into your business.

-To execute an incident response plan, you need an experienced, well drilled, response team.
-Such a team is often comprised of employees with other full-time roles.
-Since their participation in the Response Team is only required during an incident, it is important that they are regularly trained and tested.
+To execute an incident response plan, you need an experienced, well-drilled response team.
+Such a team is often composed of employees with other full-time roles.
+Since their participation in the Response Team is only required during an incident, it is important that they are regularly trained and tested in mock data breaches.

 How The Data Privacy Group can help